What is an electrician?

 7. Become a master electrician

-Once you become a certified electrician, you can work towards getting your license as a master electrician.
+Once you become certified, you can work towards getting your license as a master electrician.
 You can qualify for the license after working as a professional electrician for two years.
 Specific requirements can vary by state, but most applicants will need to pass written and practical exams covering electrical principles and regulations.
-Master electricians should demonstrate expertise in the following areas:
+These professionals should demonstrate expertise in the following areas:

 - Blueprint creation